jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) A taxpayer who in a tax year derives an amount from providing a standard-cost household service may, in calculating the taxpayer's income tax liability for the tax year, elect to use a figure for a cost or costs or a method of calculating such a figure that the Commissioner has determined under subsection (2) to be appropriate for the taxpayer.
 (4) A taxpayer who makes an election under subsection (3) to use a figure or method must not use, in calculating the taxpayer's income tax liability for the tax year, any figure for an additional cost of providing the standard-cost household service if the figure or method in the Commissioner's determination relates to a type of cost that includes the additional cost.
 (5) If the Commissioner is satisfied that a determination that is made under this section should be varied or rescinded, or restricted or extended in scope, the Commissioner may make a fresh determination that varies, rescinds, restricts or extends that determination.
-(6) A determination that is made by the Commissioner under this section must be published within 30 days of the making of the determination, in a publication chosen by the Commissioner.
+(6) A determination that is made by the Commissioner under this section must be published within 30 days of the making of the determination.
 (7) A determination that is made by the Commissioner under this section may apply for tax years that are specified in the determination.

 ### 91AAB Determinations relating to types and diminishing values of listed horticultural plants